aquenneville/spring-boot-server-hardware-collector/README.md

 - [x] Commit the web-client
 - [ ] Deploy and run server in prod
 - [ ] Deploy and run agents on computers
-- [ ] Configure agent to start on boot
+- [ ] Configure agent to start on boot: crontab -e @reboot /path/to/script
 - [ ] Add bash commands for Mac

 Changelog